IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2015-12-04-Interviewing-web-people.md

 <blockquote class="quote">
-    <p>I really am not that comfortable with my public image and speaking, especially in English, is hard.
-It might not look like it, but it is.</p>
+    <span>I really am not that comfortable with my public image and speaking, especially in English, is hard.
+It might not look like it, but it is.</span>
     <cite>Anonymous Developer</cite>
 </blockquote>